When the leaves start to change and the temperatures drop, the creepiest holiday of the year is in a couple of days: Halloween.

 Are there energy vampires in your home?

 Take your computer, for example.
-Whether you’re binge-watching a newly discovered TV show or checking your favorite social media channels, you likely spend a lot of time with it turned on.
-But what happens when you leave the house?
+What happens when you leave the house?
 Chances are that your device remains plugged into the wall.
-And even if the computer is in sleep mode or otherwise inactive, it’s still using electricity.
+And even if the computer is in sleep mode or otherwise inactive, it’s still using electricity as long as it’s plugged into the outlet.

 Though the computer is a common energy sucker, it’s far from the only one.
 Take a tour of your home, room by room, and figure out what may be left plugged in during the day unnecessarily.